dv-stl/spring-demo-test/Steps.md

 ## 4. Show the dealer test - isolated domain logic test

 ## 5. How to test web layer, with no Servlet Container running
-@WebMvcTest - example of a slice mockMvc
+@WebMvcTest - example of a slice for web layer testing Provides mockMvc

+## 6. Testing DB layer
+@DataJpaTest - example of a slice for DB testing, only Repositories are loaded